smspillaz/reading/language_abstraction_hierarchical_deep_rl.md

  -> Technically the size of the action space scales with the number of tokens in the
     language, but the fact that the grammar is consistent means that this isn't a problem in reality.

+How to generate the language?
+ -> Generate some isotropic noise and latent code
+ -> Use a generator component to map from a latent code $\hat z$ to a vector -> Use a discriminator to determine if the generated sequence is from the distribution.

+They don't actually condition on the language, but rather condition on these disentanged embeddings (see Appendix A).

 ## The Environment